The BOC holds a photographic competition annually. The 2021 date is Wednesday March 17th and entries are welcomed from all members.

-Please email your entries to J.Campbell@rhul.ac.uk ensuring it is clear which category each photograph is for.
+Please email your entries to J.Campbell@rhul.ac.uk using the naming format below.
 You will receive an email receipt for your entries.
+Entries on CD or data stick can be handed to me if you prefer.

 There will be prizes of £25 (category winners) and £10 (runner up) vouchers from London Camera Exchange and, of course, the kudos of winning the Gordon Langsbury Memorial trophy on a vote of members at the end of the evening.